⚠️ What is IR renewal ✈️

 To renew an instrument rating you shall:

-complete a refresher training in flight school - at an ATO, if deemed necessary by the ATO to reach the level of proficiency needed to pass the instrument element of the skill test in accordance with Appendix 9 to this Annex
+complete a refresher training in flight school - at an ATO, if deemed necessary by the ATO or by an EBT operator that is specifically approved for such refresher training to reach the level of proficiency needed to pass the instrument element of the skill test in accordance with Appendix 9 to Part FCL

 pass a proficiency check in accordance with Appendix 9